-Course Number and Name: Instructor(s): LEARNING OUTCOMES Are e the learning o utcomes: a.
+urse Number d Name: Instructor(s): LEARNING OUTCOMES Are e the learning o utcomes: a.
 Specific: are they clearly described and do they specify the involvement of animals? □YES □NO If No, explain: b.
 Measurable: do they specify how well the learned behaviour must be performed (accuracy, speed, quality)? □YES □NO □N/A If No, explain: c. achievable, given the composition, learning level, and needs of the student group(s), and the teaching activities (what, where) proposed?
 Are the animal/student ratio and instructor/student ratio appropriate to achieve the learning outcomes? □YES □NO □YES □NO If No, explain: d.
-I. Timely: is the timing of the inclusion of animals in the teaching/training suitable for the projected timing of the intended learning outcome(s)? □YES □NO If No, explain: Are there clear benefits to involving animals in this course, at this point in time in the academic curriculum, to future study or career paths? □YES □NO If No, explain: Does this course serve as a prerequisite for further study? □YES □NO
+Timely: is the timing of the inclusion of animals in the teaching/training suitable for the projected timing of the intended learning outcome(s)? □YES □NO If No, explain: Are there clear benefits to involving animals in this course, at this point in time in the academic curriculum, to future study or career paths? □YES □NO If No, explain: Does this course serve as a prerequisite for further study? □YES □NO

 Are learning outcomes SMART?
-(See a, b, c and d above) □YES □NO If No, explain: LEADNING ACCEONENT METHODS LEARNING ASSESSMENT METHODS Are live animals involved in the assessment? □YES □NO If No, explain: Are the learning assessment methods clear? □YES □NO If No, explain: LEARNING ACTIVITIES Are the learning activities clear? □YES □NO If No, explain: CONSTRUCTIVE CURRICULUM ALIGNMENT PARADIGM (see question 7 in the CCAC frequently asked questions: Pedagogical merit of live animal-based teaching and training) Do learning outcomes strongly align logically with learning assessment methods, and do both align with learning activities in support of the outcomes? □YES □NO If No, explain: REPLACEMENT ALTERNATIVES Has the instructor made reasonable efforts to identify replacement alternatives? □YES □NO If No, explain: Which resources were consulted?
-BEST LEARNING MODEL AND REPLACEMENT ALTERI NATIVES Based on SMART learning outcomes, constructive curriculum alignment, and the necessity for these students to achieve stated learning outcomes at this point in their teaching/training experience, is the live animal proposed in this course the best model in support of learning outcomes, or could equivalent absolute or relative replacement alternatives be used? □ BEST MODEL □ ALTERNATIVE Explain choice: If a replacement alternative would be more appropriate, provide options below: Absolute (e.g., computer simulation, model): Absolute (e.g., computer simulation, model): Absolute (e.g., computer simulation, model): Absolute (e.g., computer simulation, model): Relative (e.g., lower sentient live vertebrate or cephalopod, tissue, eggs , invertebrate):
+(See a, b, c and d above) □YES □NO If No, explain: LEADNING ACCEONENT METHODS 2.10 LEARNING ASSESSMENT METHODS Are live animals involved in the assessment? □YES □NO If No, explain: Are the learning assessment methods clear? □YES □NO If No, explain: LEARNING ACTIVITIES Are the learning activities clear? □YES □NO If No, explain: CONSTRUCTIVE CURRICULUM ALIGNMENT PARADIGM (see question 7 in the CCAC frequently asked questions: Pedagogical merit of live animal-based teaching and training) Do learning outcomes strongly align logically with learning assessment methods, and do both align with learning activities in support of the outcomes? □YES □NO If No, explain: REPLACEMENT ALTERNATIVES Has the instructor made reasonable efforts to identify replacement alternatives? □YES □NO If No, explain: Which resources were consulted?
+BEST LEARNING MODEL AND REPLACEMENT ALTERNATIVES Based on SMART learning outcomes, constructive curriculum alignment, and the necessity for these students to achieve stated learning outcomes at this point in their teaching/training experience, is the live animal proposed in this course the best model in support of learning outcomes, or could equivalent absolute or relative replacement alternatives be used? □ BEST MODEL □ ALTERNATIVE □ ALTERNATIVE □ ALTERNATIVE Explain choice: □ ALTERNATIVE provide opt ions below: □ ALTERNATIVE Explain choice: If a replacement alternative would be more appropriate, provide opt ions below: □ ALTERNATIVE Explain choice: If a replacement alternative would be more appropriate,